+- Gender-based violence

-- Gender-based violence/violence against women and girls (VAWG)
+- Violence against women and girls (VAWG)

 - Mental health difficulties

 - Private fostering

 - Radicalisation

 - Youth produced sexual imagery (sexting)

 - Teenage relationship abuse

 - Trafficking

 - Child on child abuse

 - Up skirting

 - Serious violence

 - Sexual harassment/sexual violence

 - There will be occasions when staff may suspect that a pupil may be at risk but have no 'real' evidence.
 The pupil's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed.

 - We recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill, or an accident has occurred.
-However, they may also indicate a child is being abused or needs safeguarding.
+However, they may also indicate a child is being abused or needs a safeguarding response.

-- In these circumstances staff will try to give the child the opportunity to talk.
+- In these circumstances staff will try to give the child the opportunity to talk / express themselves.
 It is fine for staff to ask the pupil if they are okay or if they can help in any way.

-- Further information on the different types of safeguarding concerns and Colleges' response can be found in the Appendices Section -
+- Further information on the different types of safeguarding concerns and schools' response can be found in the Appendices Section -

-App 1.
+Appendix 1.
 Categories of Abuse 17

-App 2.
+Appendix 2.
 Anti-Bullying / Cyberbullying 20

-App 3.
+Appendix 3.
 Racist Incidents 21

-App 4.
+Appendix 4.
 Radicalisation and Extremism 21

-App 5.
+Appendix 5.
 Domestic Abuse (including Operation Encompass) 23

-App 6.
+Appendix 6.
 Exploitation (including CSE, CCE and County Lines) 24

-App 7.
+Appendix 7.
 Female Genital Mutilation 26

-App 8.
+Appendix 8.
 Forced Marriage 28

-App 9.
+Appendix 9.
 Honour based Abuse 29

-App 10 One Chance Rule 29
+Appendix 10.
+One Chance Rule 29

-App 11 Mental Health Difficulties 29
+Appendix 11.
+Mental Health Difficulties 29

-App 12 Private Fostering Arrangements 30
+Appendix 12.
+Private Fostering Arrangements 30

-App 13 Looked After Children & Previously Looked After Children 30
+Appendix 13.
+Looked After Children & Previously Looked After Children 30

-App 14.
+Appendix 14.
 Children Missing Education 30

-App 15.
+Appendix 15.
 Child on Child Abuse (incl Sexual Violence, Sexual Harassment and HSB) 31

-App 16.
+Appendix 16.
 Online Safety 33

-App 17.
+Appendix 17.
 Youth Produced Sexual Imagery (Sexting) 35

-App 18.
+Appendix 18.
 Additional Resources 36